Child Studies (TEMAB)

 Child Studies 30 years: new perspectives, new pathways

 In 2018, Child Studies celebrated 30 years of research drawing on a continuous flow of research topics and subjects.
-With 60 completed PhD theses about children and young people in practice and politics, and after several major research projects, we have established a critical approach to research on children and childhood.
+With over 70 completed PhD theses about children and young people in practice and politics, and after several major research projects, we have established a critical approach to research on children and childhood.
 And we continue to ask how to think differently about children's worlds.

 A venue for child and youth researchers